isaacbernat/presentations/self/README.md

 ### Hobbies: piano
 I started to learn piano playing almost 2 years ago.
 These pictures are from my times in Stockholm.
 - **Top left**: New York Steinway model C from 1896 at Hallwylska museum (with custom casing).
-- **Top right**: Nystrom piano designed by Sigurd Lewerentz in the 1930s at Nationalmuseum
+- **Top right**: Nyström piano designed by Sigurd Lewerentz in the 1930s at Nationalmuseum
 - **Bottom left**: Wittmayer revival harpsichord from 1968.
 Sold to return to Barcelona.
-Glen Gould's favourite brand.
+Glenn Gould's favourite brand.
 - **Bottom right**: Kawai VPC1.
 The digital piano controller I still use nowadays via USB.